 - demolish a listed building

 It is a criminal offence to do these works without the right permissions.

 Buildings are listed by Central Government.
 They are considered on their architectural and/or historic interest.
 This takes into account:

 - example of type

-- possible cultural and social associations
+- cultural or social relations

 - association with a noted person